About Calgary Transit

 During the late 1960s and early 1970s, trolley buses were phased out and replaced with diesel buses that were more flexible in their routing, and more economical.

-1971 - exact fare system introduced to speed up boarding and reduce operating costs.
+1971 - an exact fare system was introduced to speed up boarding and reduce operating costs.

 1972 - CTS joined The City of Calgary Transportation Department and was renamed Calgary Transit.

-Blue Arrow (limited stop) express service was introduced to serve the downtown rush hour.
+1972 - Blue Arrow (limited stop) express service was introduced to serve the downtown during rush hours.

 1978 - construction of the first leg of the CTrain began.